Filmsite Movie Review

 In one of the film's most effective special-effects sequences, Jillian becomes fearful of being besieged by an impending attack of moving lights approaching the farmhouse.
 She grabs Barry, props a chair against the porch door, and locks the windows and pulls down the shades in the living room.
 As Jillian runs into the kitchen to lock another door, Barry is irresistibly drawn to the front door, where the alien power intrudes through the keyhole with a reddish beam of radiant light.
 The young boy is beckoned to open the door.
 Jill dashes toward her boy as he opens the door and reveals a blinding, beatific sun-like light approaching.
 Jillian shuts the door and snatches him inside.
 Trapped and helpless inside the house that is enveloped by the light, a deafening rumbling noise grows in strength.
 Barry is unperturbed, encouraging the unknown force: "You can come and play now."
 Jill shuts the damper on the fireplace just before the light penetrates.

 Knowing that she is powerless, Jill can only hug her boy - and wait.
 Inexplicably, the phonograph player starts playing a 'Johnny Mathis' record, Chances Are ("...cause I wear that silly grin, the moment you come into view").
 A rug covering a ventilation grating on the floor blows over.
-The metal screws holding the vent grating to the wooden floor slowly turn open and the vent cover blows off.
+The metal screws holding the vent grating to the wooden floor slowly turn open and the vent cover blows off, as Jill threatens: "Go away!"
 Smoke penetrates through the opening until Jill throws the rug over it.
 The vacuum cleaner and other electrical appliances (stove, refrigerator, washing machine) are activated by the alien power and explosively vibrate.
 When she dials for help on the phone, she hears the five-note sequence.
 Barry crawls through the miniature pet door toward the outside.
 She exerts all her effort to grab his legs and pull him back, but his tiny frame is ripped from her arms by the overwhelming force.
 Jill rushes outside, yelling "Barry!" but the lights of the glowing spaceship have already begun to recede among the clouds - he has been invisibly kidnapped by the extra-terrestrials and whisked away in a UFO.

-Outside an Air Force press conference assembled in Muncie to allay fears of the public following numerous sightings, Jillian is distraught over the abduction of her son.
+In the lobby outside an Air Force press conference assembled in Muncie to allay fears of the public following numerous sightings, Jillian is distraught over the abduction of her son.
 She refuses to answer questions for six-o'clock news-TV reporters and cameramen.
 She sees Roy in the crowd and tells him: "They got him!"
 Once the conference is started, uniformed Major Benchley (George DiCenzo) holds up a large colored photograph of a flying saucer to demonstrate how people have been deceived:

 Ladies and gentlemen.
 This is a flying saucer.
 It's made of pewter, made in Japan, and thrown across the lawn by one of my children.
 I just wanted to point that out to you to show that we're not all polished brass about these things.
-Also to make a point that last year, Americans shot more than seven billion photographs at a record of 6.6 billion dollars for film, equipment and processing.
+Also to make a point that last year, Americans shot more than seven billion photographs at a record of $6.6 billion dollars for film, equipment and processing.
 Now with all those shutters clicking, where is the indisputable, photographic evidence?

 One of the newsmen argues against Benchley's reasoning: "I've been in the news business for a long time and our cameras have never been able to take a picture of a plane crash as it actually happened, or an automobile accident and get it on the six o'clock news."
 Another official spokesman tries to divert suspicion of official complicity and secrecy by easy assurances, catch-phrases and platitudes:

 Spokesman: Now, there are all kinds of ideas that would be fun to believe in.
 Mental telepathy, time travel, immortality, even Santa Claus.
-Now I know it's no fun to go home and say: 'Guess what happened!
+Now I know it's no fun to go home and say: 'Guess what happened today!
 I was in a shopping center.
 There was this tremendously bright light and I rushed outside - and it was an airplane.'

 Roy: Excuse me, sir.
 I didn't want to see this.